 Facing a disciplinary process or investigation

 As a team, we have built up considerable understanding and expertise around the interface between disciplinary processes and ill health.
-We are able to help doctors along the whole disciplinary pathway; from initial complaint to any contact with the GMC/GDC or Performers List/Organisational investigation.
-We have also built good relationships with all of the major medical defence organisations and barristers who are able to offer free or low-cost advice and, through our patient user group, we are developing a guide for doctors attending the GMC/GDC.
+We are able to help along the whole disciplinary pathway; from initial complaint to any contact with the regulator or Performers List/Organisational investigation.
+We have also built good relationships with all of the major medical defence organisations and barristers who are able to offer free or low-cost advice and, through our patient user group, we have developed this guide for health professionals facing an investigation.

 Over the last ten years we have worked with the GMC to help improve the experience of doctors with mental health problems passing through their processes.
 We have helped the GMC redraft their correspondence to doctors and to improve how the GMC communicate.

 What can Practitioner Health do to help?

 We have a low threshold for offering psychological and pharmacological treatments following a complaint and we understand the traumatising effect a complaint or investigation can have on an individual.
 There are a number of practical things we can do to help you through the process:

 - We can try to minimise distress for those doctors by asking the organisation or GMC/GDC to copy us into all correspondence and as such we are able to open these letters on behalf of the doctors (who are often paralysed into not doing so through fear).